nsimonato8/ClusteringAlgorithms/README.md

 * DB-Scan;

-## Hierarchical
+### Hierarchical

-Here are contained the implementation(s) of the Hierarchical clustering algorithms.
+This module contains the implementation(s) of the Hierarchical clustering algorithm.

-What follows is a list of the available algorithms:
+At the moment, the following algorithms are available:

-*
+* HAC;

-## KMeansFamily
+### KMeansFamily

 Here are contained the implementation(s) of the K-Means-like clustering algorithms.